The Chaplaincy at our Secondary School

 Chaplaincy organizes hikes and live-ins in order to help students make friends develop their appreciation of nature, and share in adventures.
 Members of Staff join in to help with these ventures.

-During the holidays Chaplaincy organizes voluntary work mostly in old people’s homes.
+Over the holidays, Chaplaincy organizes voluntary work mostly in old people’s homes.
 The Chaplain, members of staff and some parents accompany the students.

 Fr Paul Zammit, the Chaplain is also a member of the SMT and attends the weekly meeting with Fr Rector.